SaumyaGupta-1907/MLOps/Labs/Github_Labs/Lab2/README.md

 # Questions or Issues
 If you have any questions or encounter issues while using this GitHub Actions workflow, please open an issue in the Issues section of your repository.

+# Updated Dataset and Model Configuration

+This update enhances the model training and validation pipeline with a new dataset, model architecture, and improved continuous integration setup.

+## Key Updates

+- **Dataset Change:** Replaced the previous dataset with the **Wine dataset** to enable multi-class classification and more diverse feature analysis.
+- **Model Upgrade:** Switched from the previous classifier to **XGBoost**, improving accuracy, robustness, and training efficiency.
+- **Extended Testing:** Added new test cases in `test/tests.py` to cover additional validation scenarios and ensure model reliability.
+- **Enhanced CI/CD Workflows:**
+  - Updated `.github/github_lab2_model_calibration_on_push.yml` and `.github/github_lab2_model_calibration.yml`
+  - Integrated new tests and **accuracy validation checks** within the automated GitHub Actions pipeline to maintain performance standards.

+## Purpose

+These improvements strengthen the MLOps workflow by ensuring the model adapts to new data, achieves higher performance, and is continuously validated through automated testing and retraining pipelines.